pvarki/docker-rasenmaeher-integration/README.rst

 pre-commit notes
 ----------------

-Use "pre-commit run --all-files" liberally (and make sure you have run "pre-commit install").
+Use "pre-commit run --all-files" liberally (and make sure you have run "pre-commit install --install-hooks").
 If you get complaints about missing environment variables run "source example_env.sh"